jcbrinfo/bakfile/README.md

    **WARNING:** This will delete the `/home` volume.
 So, again, you should be sure that you did the previous step correctly before doing this.

-6. Build the images as described in the second step of the “How to build the images” section.
+6. Build the images as described in the second step of the “4.1.
+How to install/build” section.

 7. Run `make import`.
 This restores the content of the `home` (`/home`) and `duplicity.cache` (`/root/.cache/duplicity`) volumes from the `bak/volumes.tar` archive.

-8. For each user to remove, delete its “home” directory from `/home` using a shell as described in the “How to open a shell in the `/home` volume” section.
+8. For each user to remove, delete its “home” directory from `/home` using a shell as described in the “5.3.
+How to open a shell in the `/home` volume” section.

 9. Check ownership of the imported files  by using the `tk.bakfile_data`’s shell.
-For details, see the “How to open a shell in the `/home` volume” section.
-If you get files associated to the wrong user, see the “How to change owners in batch” subsection bellow.
+For details, see the “5.3.
+How to open a shell in the `/home` volume” section.
+If you get files associated to the wrong user, see the “6.3.
+How to change owners in batch” subsection bellow.

 10. If everything is OK, you may run `make clean-bak` to delete everything in